expiol/expiol/README.md

 ## Hi there 👋, I'm expiol!

 Welcome to my GitHub profile!
-I'm a 21-year-old passionate about cybersecurity, coding, and exploring cutting-edge technologies.
-I'm currently diving deep into large language models (LLMs) to solve Capture The Flag (CTF) challenges.
-Below, you'll find more about me, my skills, and what I'm working on.
+I'm 21 years old and passionate about cybersecurity, programming, and exploring cutting-edge technologies.
+I'm currently diving into Large Language Models (LLMs) and related topics in cybersecurity.
+Below, you can learn more about me, my skills, and what I'm working on.

 ![Profile views](https://visitor-badge.laobi.icu/badge?page_id=expiol)